builders-garden/squabble-xmtp-agent/README.md

 - **Game Management**

-  - Start new games with optional betting
+  - Start new games with optional buy-in
   - View current and past game sessions
   - Get game rules and help